Last Updated: July 6, 2026

 Resource leveling can impact the project schedule by extending the project's duration, as tasks may be delayed to resolve overallocation.
 This extension ensures that tasks are completed without overloading any single resource, thus maintaining a manageable and realistic project timeline.

-Master Project: In Microsoft Project, a master project is a comprehensive project file that consolidates multiple individual project files, known as subprojects, into a single, unified framework.
+Master Project: You have building a Master Project in this class, but that phrase describes a feature in Microsoft Project.
+In the software, a master project is a comprehensive project file that consolidates multiple individual project files, known as subprojects, into a single, unified framework.
 This setup allows project managers to view and manage the entirety of a large, complex project or multiple related projects from one central location.
 Each subproject retains its individual properties and can be edited separately.
 Still, changes made to subprojects are automatically reflected in the master project, ensuring that the overall project data remains synchronized and up-to-date.

 The master project facilitates better coordination and oversight, providing a holistic view of all tasks, resources, and dependencies across the included subprojects.
 It is beneficial for managing large programs or portfolios where multiple projects must be tracked together for resource sharing, scheduling, and performance monitoring.
 Additionally, it simplifies reporting and helps identify potential conflicts or dependencies between projects that might need to be evident when managing each project separately.